TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

       \begin{pmatrix} 0 & 0 \\ 0 & 0  \end{pmatrix}.
 $$

-So the product of two nonzero matrices may be the zero matrix.
+So the product of two non-zero matrices may be the zero matrix.

 ::::::